ch4mpy/spring-addons/samples/tutorials/resource-server_with_specialized_oauthentication/README.md

 ```
 And finally extend `OAuthentication` to
 - override `getName()` (users are identified by preferred_username in this tutorial)
-- provide an direct accessor to claims "proxies"
+- provide direct accessor to a proxy for given user (from ProxiesClaimSet above)
 ```java
 @Data
 @EqualsAndHashCode(callSuper = true)